AjaniBilby/passer/README.md

 All bindings allow for wildcard characters for instance;
 Request ```/user/36Ab9z-cat/profilePic``` will activate ```/user/*/profilePic```
 ___*___ represents any number of any characters
-Note items binded before others will have higher priority
+Note items binded before others will have higher priority.
+Wildcards can be accessed in ```req.wildcards```.

 ## On Request Get
 ```